How To Write a Compelling Backstory For Your Horror Character

 Whether good or bad, all life experiences will shape our futures.
 Backstories provide your characters nuance, purpose, and resonance, improving the storytelling experience.
+In horror, they also act as the seed of dread, essentially the quiet origin of everything that will eventually go wrong.

 If you want to provide your character with more depth and dimension, here is how to write a compelling backstory: